 Now, the Stockyards are part of the Texas tourism industry, with lots of shopping and restaurants.
 But the cowboy spirit is everywhere!

 - Visit the Stockyards website for some basic information.
 Scroll down to watch a video tour.
 Read about the history of the Ft.
 Worth Stockyards.

 - Check out the Stockyards Museum.

 - The Cattle Raisers Museum, part of the Ft.
 Worth Museum of Science and History, has a quick overview of cattle and ranching over time.

 - Ft.
 Worth is also the home of the National Cowgirl Museum.
 Check it out!
 There are some PDF lessons for your cowboy classroom.

 - A lesson plan on modern beef production can provide an interesting comparison with cattle drive days.
 Note that Texas, Oklahoma, and Missouri are still the biggest beef producing states.

 Beef is an important industry — but is beef good for you or not?
 There’s a lot of controversy on this question.
 Challenge students to make up their own minds.
 In the process, they can learn how to identify bias, distinguish between fact and opinion, and check facts.

 - Start by asking students whether they eat beef or not.
 If so, how much beef do they eat?
 If students are old enough, you could also include questions about whether they choose lean beef or not.
-Use a pocket chart to collect the information as a simple bar chart.
+Use a to collect the information as a simple bar chart.